Troubleshooting & FAQ

 fuse!(g, spacernode => :p1_north, mycomp => :myhook)

-Any "root" node (one that's not attached to any previously added node by any chain of connections; this always includes the first node added to a graph) will have its origin at the global origin.
+Any "root" node (one that's not attached to any previously added non-route node by any chain of connections; this always includes the first node added to a graph) will have its origin at the global origin.

 How do I attach one component to another if there's no hook where I need it?